sf-wdi-18/notes/lectures/week-07/day-3-auth-in-rails/README.md

 ```

-In the above schemee when after we authenticate someone we set `session[:user_id] = user.id`.
-This allows the `user.id` to be stored in a cookie for lookup later.
-Of course, then we have to go find they the user in our DB every time using the `user_id` in the session.
-With all of this in mind we separate out a lot of the logic related to `sessions` into a list of very helpful methods in `SessionsHelper`.
+In the above code, every time we authenticate a user we set `session[:user_id] = user.id`.
+What if we could take advantage of this fact for quicker lookup?
+Instead of reading the user_id from the session and then finding the correct user in the database -- every time we need the user -- what if we only did it once, and cached the result?
+In other words, what if we cached the `current_user`?

+It might look something like this:

 <h2 id="current_user">Note: `current_user` Method</h2>

-Every time a request is made to our server we find the current user by retrieving their `user_id` from inside session hash.
-It would be lovely to have a helper method `current_user` abstracts this away from us.

-By putting it in `ApplicationController`, we ensure that `current_user` is available in every controller given they all inherit from it.

 ```ruby
 class ApplicationController < ActionController::Base